 WiFi has been a natural fit for hotels and coffee houses for years now.
 Free WiFi is becoming a mainstay offering for many restaurants now and even retailers are realizing the added benefits of free WiFi for their bottom line.
 In fact, a study back in 2013 showed that 80 percent of customers feel that an in-store Wi-Fi connection would influence their purchase decisions.
 Translation - customers are more willing to purchase from a store that provides a Wi-Fi connection.
 The division between brick and mortar stores and online retailers is becoming more muddled every year.
 Amazon just announced this week that they are unveiling a new physical location in Seattle, Washington called Amazon Go, that has no registers.
 Instead, shoppers scan into the store with their free Amazon Go app, shop as normal, and leave the store with the items billed to their Amazon.com account.
 Amazon then plans on opening up to 2,000 similar locations across the country.
 In other words, the biggest online retailer in the world is now competing in your own physical back yard.
 Still think you don’t need guest WiFi throughout your store?

 Implementing a dedicated guest WiFi brings with it a lot of security concerns.
 It is imperative to not only protect the internal company network from intruders that may probe the guest network, but also protect your customers from basic malware, drive-by-downloads and man-in-middle attacks.
-It’s the old adage that it ten or more positive experiences to negate one negative.
-Make sure your WiFi is a benefit, and remember, you can be too careful when it comes to network security!
+It’s the old adage that it takes ten or more positive experiences to negate one negative.
+Make sure your WiFi and Wi-Fi filter is a benefit, and remember, you can be too careful when it comes to network security!

 Below is a simple checklist to ensure a secure, safe, successful WiFi experience for your valued customers: